 Corrective action from any damage will depend on the extent.
 Sod may be the best approach if the damage is extensive but, in particular, Bermuda and zoysia will generally fill back in with a proper fertility program if the damage is not severe.
 Please keep in mind, it is difficult to know the full extent of injuries until dormancy is completely broken (which may not happen until later this month for your lawn).
 Depending on the air, ground temperatures and the amount of sunlight your lawn received, the exact timing can vary—especially with the cool spring temperatures deep into May we saw.

-Once warm season turf like Bermuda, Zoysia or Centipede is actively growing, it’s time to consider core aeration.
+Once warm-season turf is actively growing, it’s time to consider core aeration.
 Completing this annual management practice between June and August can drastically improve the quality of your overall lawn.
 It involves creating small holes in your soil (done by removing thatch and soil), which is especially helpful for your lawn if it received winter damage.

 Core aeration will:

 Summer is turf-disease season for cool-season grasses, especially Brown Patch Fungus.
 While it’s common, it can also be devastating.
 It typically starts in late April/early May due to certain climate factors.
 This includes when temperatures go above 75 degrees with high atmospheric moisture.
 This moisture can be in the form of rainfall, irrigation or humidity.